PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ### User Feedback

-- Liked the questions, and would nice if there was dificulty level like easy mediun or hard level.
+- Liked the questions, and would nice if there was dificulty levels like easy mediun or hard level.
 - Have a category for different question, e.g. Science, history, TV, Movie and pick the category at the start of the quiz.
 - Didn't know that the quiz would end after 20 seconds, so I implemented that the submit and start button would only appear after the rules have been opened.